The bankruptcy means test numbers for California are out, and again higher incomes still escape the means test.

-People above the median get to file bankruptcy; the means test doesn’t bar the door to bankruptcy.
-It just influences which chapters are available and what the debtor has to pay if they elect Chapter 13.
+People above the median still get to file bankruptcy.
+The means test just influences which chapters are available and what the debtor has to pay if they elect Chapter 13.

 Bay Area median income